The blooms are full and medium in growing size

 Purple Cone Flower is also a perennial, so you can enjoy it year after year without having to replant it.

 Cone Flowers are deer resistant and are also drought tolerant.
 Having Cone Flowers in your garden will do well in containers and are quite low maintenance.
 Cone Flowers are also quite fragrant and will bloom in the summer.
-Once your Cone Flowers are established, they will give you abundant flowering year after year.
+Once your Cone Flowers establish, they will give you abundant flowering year after year.
 They are quite hardy, so they do not need any additional watering as long as there is average rainfall.
 They often thrive in dry summers, but you may want to fertilize them from time to time for the best results.
 You can start your Cone Flowers from either seed or root division; If you choose to collect seeds for another crop of Cone Flowers, be sure to receive them before the birds have eaten them all.
-You can start them from root division in the fall but only plants that have been established for at least three years should be divided.
+You can start them from root division in the fall, but only plants that establish for at least three years should divide.